Roger Cook (journalist): Parodies

 Cook has been parodied by comedians including Benny Hill and Reeves and Mortimer.
 In the 1980s, his Checkpoint series was the inspiration for a sitcom, BBC Radio 4's Delve Special, where investigative journalist David Lander, played by Stephen Fry, doorstepped many fictional villains.
 When Cook's investigations moved to television, the parody followed, in Channel 4's This is David Lander, with Tony Slattery later taking over the central role in the show.
 Many of Lander and Harper's investigations were based on reports made by Cook, Panorama and World in Action.

 A puppet version of Cook also appeared several times in the satirical series Spitting Image.
 In one sketch, Cook's puppet double goes to the Pearly Gates and confronts God as if he were a crooked estate agent who promised land to the Jews, only to offer the same land to the Arabs under the name of Allah.

-Viz comic also did a parody with "Roger Mellie, The Man on the Telly" appearing in a comic version of the show entitled The Crook Report.

-In I'm Alan Partridge, the protagonist proposed a slapstick version of The Cook Report called "Alan Attack!"

 Personal life

 Cook has been married twice, first for five years whilst he was living in Australia.
-He married his second wife, Frances, in 1983; they had one daughter, born in 1985.
+He married his second wife, Frances, in 1983; they have one daughter, born in 1985.
+He has more recently survived prostate and bladder cancer.